Deploy Your First Heroku App

-While some developers love the ability to use Heroku through the Heroku dashboard, others prefer to work on the command line.
+While some developers love the ability to use Heroku through the Heroku Dashboard, others prefer to work on the command line.
 Heroku provides complete tools for developers in both camps.

 Heroku’s command-line tools have evolved from the basic commands that developers are already using.
-The prime example is the most basic Git CLI command:
+The prime example is the most basic Git command:

 git push.
 A developer using Git for code versioning can type that 50 times a day to store

-git push heroku master.
+git push heroku main.
 Done and done.

 Heroku's tools are a collection of command-line incantations and web-based interfaces that distill the hard and complex into the simple, yet elegant.
 They’re based on what developers already know and love, making it easy — and painless — to start using